Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 {% end %}

-Since the run time of a system is usually not known at the point of schedule creation, the schedule has to assume that all systems take equally as long.
+Since the run time of a system is usually not known at the point of schedule creation, the schedule has to assume that all systems take equally long.
 There is an obvious problem: run times are in no way guaranteed to be equal, and often independently change during the program's operation.
 This almost inevitably produces a situation where some systems in a disjoint